Sigmund Freud: Early life and education

 In 1859, the Freud family left Freiberg.
-Freud's half-brothers immigrated to Manchester, England, parting him from the "inseparable" playmate of his early childhood, Emanuel's son, John.
-Jakob Freud took his wife and two children (Freud's sister, Anna, was born in 1858; a brother, Julius born in 1857, had died in infancy) firstly to Leipzig and then in 1860 to Vienna where four sisters and a brother were born: Rosa (b.
+Freud's half-brothers emigrated to Manchester, England, parting him from the "inseparable" playmate of his early childhood, Emanuel's son, John.
+Jakob Freud took his wife and two children (Freud's sister, Anna, was born in 1858; a brother, Julius, born in 1857, had died in infancy) firstly to Leipzig and then in 1860 to Vienna, where four sisters and a brother were born: Rosa (b.
 1860), Marie (b.
 1861), Adolfine (b.
 1862), Paula (b.
 1864), Alexander (b.
 1866).
+In 1865 the family's standing was damaged when Jakob Freud's brother Josef was arrested on suspicion of dealing in counterfeit rubles; he was convicted the following year and sentenced to ten years' imprisonment.
+Police inquiries reportedly pointed towards Manchester, where Jakob's elder sons Emanuel and Philipp were living, although the two were not named in the proceedings.
+Freud later recalled that the affair caused his father's hair to turn grey within a few days.
 In 1865, the nine-year-old Freud entered the Leopoldstädter Kommunal-Realgymnasium, a prominent high school.
 He proved to be an outstanding pupil and graduated from the Matura in 1873 with honors.
 He loved literature and was proficient in German, French, Italian, Spanish, English, Hebrew, Latin and Greek.

 Freud entered the University of Vienna at age 17.
 He had planned to study law, but joined the medical faculty at the university, where his studies included philosophy under Franz Brentano, physiology under Ernst Brücke, and zoology under Darwinist professor Carl Claus.
 In 1876, Freud spent four weeks at Claus's zoological research station in Trieste, dissecting hundreds of eels in an inconclusive search for their male reproductive organs.
 In 1877, Freud moved to Ernst Brücke's physiology laboratory, where he spent six years comparing the brains of humans with those of other vertebrates such as frogs, lampreys, as well as invertebrates, for example, crayfish.
 His research work on the biology of nervous tissue proved seminal for the subsequent discovery of the neuron in the 1890s.
 Freud's research work was interrupted in 1879 by the obligation to undertake a year's compulsory military service.
 The lengthy downtimes enabled him to complete a commission to translate four essays from John Stuart Mill's collected works.
 He graduated with an MD in March 1881.